 A useful summary of the functions of CFTR chloride channel which is a unique member of the ABC transporter family.
 Situated in the apical membranes of epithelia it mediates transmembrane salt and water transport.
 Dysfunction causes cystic fibrosis.
 The CFTR is composed of 5 domains: two membrane spanning domains (MSDs), two nucleotide binding domains (NBDs) and a regulatory domain (R).
 The structure and function of the channel is reviewed.
 The MSDs form the channel pore, phosphorylation of the R domain determines channel activity, ATP hydrolysis by the NBDs controls channel gating.
 Current knowledge of the channel’s structure may help understanding of function and dysfunction in cystic fibrosis.

-David Sheppard (figure 18) is Reader in the Department of Physiology and Pharmacology, University of Bristol.
+David Sheppard (Fig.32) is Reader and subsequently Professor in the Department of Physiology and Pharmacology, University of Bristol.
 He is heavily involved in scientific research particularly relating to the structure and functions of CFTR.
 In 2006 David was instrumental in obtaining European Community funding for EuroCareCF, a major Europe-wide collaborative undertaking with the main object of “translating research results into patient care” and is the General Coordinator and leader of the project (www.eurocarecf.eu).

 1999 Becq F, Mettey Y, Gray MA, Galietta LJ, Dormer RL, Merten M, Metaye T, Chappe V, Marvingt-Mounir C, Zegarra-Moran O, Tarran R, Bulteau L, Derand R, Pereira MM, McPherson MA, Rogier C, Joffre M, Argent BE, Sarrouilhe D, Kammouni W, Figarella C, Verrier B, Gola M, Vierfond JM.
 Development of substituted Benzo[c]quinolizinium compounds as novel activators of the cystic fibrosis chloride channel.
 J Biol Chem 1999; 274:27415-25.
 [PubMed]